fantasycalendar/FoundryVTT-Tagger/README.md

 ### Clear All Tags

-Removes all tags from an PlaceableObject
+Removes all tags from a PlaceableObject

 `Tagger.clearAllTags(PlaceableObject|Array)`